-Suneel Kookana Head of Science Email: kookana\s@woodcroft.sa.edu.au
+Suneel Kookana, Head of Science Email: kookana\s@woodcroft.sa.edu.au

-SACE Stage 2 Biology
+SACE STAGE 2 BIOLOGY

+Faculty Area Sciences

+Credits 20 (full year)

-Prerequisites Grade C-in a Stage 1 Science, preferably Biology
+Prerequisites Grade C-in Stage 1 Biology

 In Biology, you will investigate and learn about the structure and function of a range of living organisms, how they interact with other living things and with their environments.
 You will engage with the work of biologists through excursions and practical work, as well as debates about contemporary biological issues which impact your life, society and the environment.